DSAKT/dsakt.github.io/content/en/docs/_algorithms.md

 Algorithms can be broadly classified based on their design paradigm or the type of problem they solve.
 Understanding these categories helps in selecting the right approach for specific computational tasks.
-Below are the key categories of algorithms:
+Algorithms can be categorized based on their approach or the type of problem they address.
+Below are some key categories and their typical applications.

 ### **1. Sorting Algorithms**